-Started in 2013 with just about 5,000 books, a handful of journals and magazines and occupying only about 1,000 square feet area, the library has grown substantially during the last three years.
-It now has more than 23,000 books and subscribes to about 75 journals and magazines (both in Malayalam and English), and soon will have an area of about 4500 square feet.
+Started in 2013 with just about 5,000 books, a handful of journals and magazines and occupying only about 1,000 square feet area, the library has grown substantially during the last four years.
+It now has more than 30,000 books and subscribes to about 100 journals and magazines (both in Malayalam and English).
+A new independent library building was constructed in 2016 and the present library is housed on the 5000 sq. ft. ground floor of the building.
+The new library can accommodate more than 40,000 books and provide reading seats to more than 100 persons at any given time.
 Other highlights of the library are:

 - Fully computerized, using the open source library management software Koha